StefRuseva88/tech-books-list/README.md

    - **Mobile Gestures:** Automating gestures like tap, zoom, and swipe.

    - **Cross-Platform Testing:** Writing scripts that work on both Android and iOS platforms.

-   Ideal for automation testers and developers aiming to enhance their skills in mobile application automation.

 ---